 Other fees and finance considerations when buying property in South Australia

 On top of stamp duty, you’ll also generally need to pay a mortgage registration fee (if you’re buying with a home loan) and a transfer registration fee.
 The mortgage registration fee is a charge for registering a home loan and the property as security on that loan.
 The transfer registration fee covers the cost of transferring the title of the property.
 The South Australian Government sets the fees each financial year.
-The mortgage registration fee is charged as a flat fee ($163 since 1 July 2018) while the transfer registration fee is calculated based on the value of your property.
-Check the South Australian Government website for current fees.
+The mortgage registration fee is charged as a flat fee of $176 in 2021/22, while the transfer registration fee is calculated based on the value of your property.
+The RevenueSA website provides details of fee updates.

-An ongoing land tax may also apply to some property owners in South Australia, which RevenueSA says is based on the value of the land as if it were vacant.
-A land tax exemption may apply if the land is used as the owner’s primary place of residency, according to RevenueSA.
+An ongoing land tax may also apply to some property owners in South Australia, which RevenueSA says is based on the value of the land excluding buildings or other improvements.

 If you’re purchasing a home in South Australia, don’t forget about solicitor/conveyancing fees, building and pest inspection fees, plus other upfront costs you might incur.